 Example – In the molecule of acetylene (C2H2) both carbon atoms are sp-hybridized, due to which the structure of C2H2 is linear.
 In this molecule, both carbon atoms have sp-hybridized orbitals (which bind to each other) and two unhybridized p orbitals.

-In these, one sp-hybridized orbital of each carbon overlaps on its axes with the s-orbital of hydrogen to form a sigma bond in the form of C – H, while one sp-hybridized orbital overlaps on its axes with the C – C. The middle sigma bond is formed.
+In these, one sp-hybridized orbital of each carbon overlaps on its axis with the s-orbital of hydrogen to form a sigma bond in the form of C – H, while one sp-hybridized orbital overlaps on its axis with the C – C. The middle sigma bond is formed.